Oldranda1414/SP2PFL-ProjectManagement/docs/scoping.md

 Given the nature of the project there are no clients to involve in the Scoping Meetings, so the participants are 'internal' to the company.

-The expected deliverables expected to be produced at the end of the meetings are:
+The deliverables expected to be produced at the end of the meetings are:

 - List of Conditions of Satisfaction (CoS)
 - Requirements Definition